PlayFab/thundernetes-ui/README.md

 This project is a front end application to manage game servers running in one or more [Thundernetes](https://github.com/PlayFab/thundernetes) clusters.
 To be able to connect to them, be sure to deploy the [GameServer API](https://github.com/PlayFab/thundernetes/tree/main/cmd/gameserverapi) on each cluster.

+Make sure to check [the documentation on the Thundernetes website](https://playfab.github.io/thundernetes/thundernetesui/README.html) for more details!

 ## How to use

 ### How to config the app